-- work with external agencies and professionals on matter of safety and safeguarding; - undertake training; - raise awareness of safeguarding and child protection amongst the staff and parents; and - ensure that child protection information is transferred to the pupil's new school - be aware of pupils who have a social worker - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and school and college leadership staff.
+- work with external agencies and professionals on matter of safety and safeguarding; - undertake training; - raise awareness of safeguarding and child protection amongst the staff and parents; and - ensure that child protection information is transferred to the pupil's new school - be aware of pupils who have a social worker - be responsible for the implementation and maintaining of the filtering and monitoring standards as introduced in KCSIE 2023. - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and school and college leadership staff.

-If the DSL is not available, staff should speak to a member of the SLT and/or take advice from local children's social care (KCSIE (2022), paragraph 59)
+If the DSL is not available, staff should speak to a member of the SLT and/or take advice from local children's social care (KCSIE (2023), paragraph 59)